-The Moving You Forward Transit Master Plan for Washtenaw County is a new long range plan which sets out a transit vision for the whole County for the next 30 years.
+The Moving You Forward Transit Master Plan for Washtenaw County is a new long range plan which sets out a county wide transit vision for the next 30 years.

 The Plan is the culmination of 9 months of work identifying the challenges and needs and developing options and scenarios to address them.